hphelion/documentation/community/community.3rd-party-licenses.md

  along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA */ .
- Copyright (c) 1997, 1999 Kungliga Tekniska Högskolan (Royal Institute of Technology, Stockholm, Sweden).
+ Copyright (c) 1997, 1999 Kungliga Tekniska H&ouml;gskolan
+ (Royal Institute of Technology, Stockholm, Sweden).
  All rights reserved.
  .